sammysamsamsama/ghibli-world/Campaign World.md

 ##### Names

--
+- Naming conventions vary by cultural origin, but everyone has at least a first and last name.

 ##### Earning

--
+- Most people work the same job as their parents did, or better jobs, such as in business or for the government, if they're better educated.
+The military is large and pays well, but it isn't a place you can work forever.

 ##### Learning

--
+- There are public school partly funded by taxes, but which still require some tuition to attend.
+- Skilled crafts are often passed from parent to child.

 ##### Style

--
+- Fashion is busy, a mix of the various styles around the republic mixed together.
+- Buildings, too, are often closely packed and highly decorated with cultural art.
+- Paintings and sculptures are highly regarded here.

 ##### Language

--
+- The Republic has an official language, Bong, which everyone in it speaks in addition to the languages they inherit from their families.

-  - Riven is an agglutinative subject-object-verb language, and its words tend to be one to three syllables.
+  - Bong is a highly regular inflected subject-object-verb language, and its words can get up to 7 syllables long.
-  - It’s written either of two ways, logographic or phonetic scripts.
-The logograms depict a wide variety of images, similar to hieroglyphs.
-The phonetic script looks like a long and decorated line of ink, such as tibetan or arabic scripts.
-Both are written with quill, or carved into clay or stone.
+  - It's written with a simple alphabet, one letter per consonant or vowel, either carved into stone or clay, or with quill and ink.

 ##### Stereotypes

--
+- Their people are often stereotyped as being generous and romantic.

 ### Potential Conflict